HearthSim/hsdecktracker.net/twitch/setup.md

 Join us [on our Discord server]({{ site.vars.links.discord }}) for general help, suggestions and guidance.
 You can also email us at <contact@hsdecktracker.net>.

+## Troubleshooting / FAQ

+### "Authenticate with HSReplay.net" fails with an error

+This is usually a firewall issue.
+Try running Hearthstone Deck Tracker as Administrator.

+### Configuration screen is stuck on "Loading setup..."

+This is a rare Twitch issue.
+Try again in a few hours.

+### Is macOS supported?

+HSTracker for macOS is not supported at this time.
+Maybe in the future.